-Good morning, class.
-Welcome to GM’s Deadly Sins 101.
+Good morning, class, and welcome to GM’s Deadly Sins 101.
 In this seminar we will review and analyze some of the most critical blunders GM made over the decades, focusing on the ill-conceived, unreliable, ugly, and just plain mediocre products that destroyed the company.
-I struggled mightily with the decision as to the first example, given all the boners available to me.
+I struggled mightily with the decision as to the first example, given all the many boners available to me.
 But here it is, GM’s Deadly Sin #1: The 1986 Buick Riviera.

 The car on top is a Somerset Regal coupe, which appeared in 1985 and competed with such other august GM compact products like the Pontiac Grand Am and the Olds Cutlass Calais in the popular priced segment (approx. $9k; $20K adjusted)).
 The fact that it was fairly difficult to distinguish these N-Body cars from one another will undoubtedly be the subject of another GMDS.